Clostridium difficile Toxin, Molecular Detection, PCR, Feces

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Clostridium difficile is the cause of Clostridium difficile-associated diarrhea (CDAD), an antibiotic-associated diarrhea, and pseudomembranous colitis (PMC).
-In these disorders bacterial overgrowth of Clostridium difficile develops in the colon typically as a consequence of antibiotic usage.
+In these disorders bacterial overgrowth of Clostridium difficile develops in the colon, typically as a consequence of antibiotic usage.
 Clindamycin and broad-spectrum cephalosporins have been most frequently associated with CDAD and PMC, but almost all antimicrobials may be responsible.
 Disease is related to production of toxin A and/or B. Treatment typically involves withdrawal of the associated antimicrobials and, if symptoms persist, orally administered and intraluminally active metronidazole, vancomycin, or fidaxomicin.
 Intravenous metronidazole may be used if an oral agent cannot be administered.
 In recent years, a more severe form of CDAD with increased morbidity and mortality has been recognized as being caused by an epidemic toxin-hyperproducing strain of Clostridium difficile (NAP1 strain).
 Many toxin-hyperproducing isolates also contain the binary toxin gene and are resistant quinolones.
-This test does not differentiate between toxin hyperproducing and nontoxin hyperproducing strains.
+This test does not differentiate between toxin-hyperproducing and nontoxin-hyperproducing strains.

 Traditionally, diagnosis relied upon 1) clinical and epidemiologic features, 2) culture (which is labor intensive and time consuming), 3) cytotoxicity assays, which are labor intensive and time consuming, and 4) toxin detection immunoassays (which are insensitive).
-The described PCR assay detects the regulatory gene (tcdC) responsible for production of toxins A and B. This test is used for rapid diagnosis of CDAD and PMC enabling prompt treatment which may reduce hospital stays for inpatients with CDAD.
+The described PCR assay detects the regulatory gene (tcdC) responsible for production of toxins A and B. This test is used for rapid diagnosis of CDAD and PMC enabling prompt treatment that may reduce hospital stays for inpatients with CDAD.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.